cf020031308/ECN/readme.md

 Files in `scripts/` folder are scripts that run experiments and parse logfiles.

 * `search_arch` runs experiments of ablation study, producing data for Table 3 and Table 5 in our paper.
-* `compare_baselines` runs experiments of speed comparation, producing data for Figure 5 and Figure 6 in out paper.
+* `compare_baselines` runs experiments of speed comparation, producing data for Figure 5 and Figure 6 in our paper.
-* `late_stop` runs experiments of accuracy comparation, producing data of ECN for Table 4 in out paper.
+* `late_stop` runs experiments of accuracy comparation, producing data of ECN for Table 4 in our paper.

 ## Datasets